BioMediaLab/synapse/README.md

 yarn dev
 ```

-Now Synapse web layer will be running on `localhost:3000`, with the backend on `localhost:4000`
+Now Synapse the web layer will be running on `localhost:3000`, with the backend running on `localhost:4000`

+# Naming Conventions

+# Contributions

+# Guidelines for Commits

 # Technology Used

 ## Frontend

 React.js

+Next.js

 Apollo Client